 Hypoallergenic

-Here you can find more information about the Regulation Serum, including test results.
+You will find more information about Regulation Serum, including test results, here

-Here you will find the Acne Kit, for a holistic In & Out approach
+You will find the Acne Kit, for a holistic In & Out approach, here.

-Thanks to new nutritional science, healthy eating now has a new purpose.
-Given the critical importance of our gut microbiome in overall health and skin health, you should choose foods that will nourish your gut microbiome.
-To improve acne, a hormone-related skin condition, you should also prioritize foods that help balance your hormones.
+Thanks to the new science of nutrition, a healthy diet now has a new purpose.
+Given the paramount importance of our gut microbiome in overall health and skin health, you should choose foods that will nourish your gut microbiome.
+To improve acne, a hormone-related skin problem, you should also prioritize foods that help balance your hormones.

-Examples of foods that help feed your microbiome :
+Examples of foods that help nourish your microbiome:

-- High fiber fruits and vegetables like oats, broccoli, bananas, apples, cabbages, etc.
+- Fiber-rich fruits and vegetables like oats, broccoli, bananas, apples, cabbage, etc.

-- Varied plant-based foods – aim for a minimum of 30-35 different foods per week (including herbs, spices, seeds, fruits, vegetables) to improve gut microbiome diversity.
+- A variety of plant-based foods - aim for a minimum of 30-35 different foods per week (including herbs, spices, seeds, fruits, vegetables) to improve gut microbiome diversity.

 - Healthy fats like olive oil, flax seeds, crushed hemp seeds, avocado, nuts.